National Lottery (United Kingdom): Thunderball

 The Thunderball jackpot draw requires players to pick five main numbers from 1 to 39 and one 'Thunderball' number from 1 to 14 for an entry fee of £1 per line.
 Prizes are won by matching the Thunderball number or at least three main numbers alone.
 The more numbers matched, the bigger the prize won.
 The top prize, now £500,000, is won by matching all five main numbers as well as the Thunderball.
 The lowest prize is £3 for matching the Thunderball alone.
-Draws take place four times a week – Tuesdays, Wednesdays, Fridays and Saturdays – and are shown live on the official website and on their YouTube channel at 20:15.
+Draws take place four times a week – Tuesdays, Wednesdays, Fridays and Saturdays – and are shown live on the official website and on their YouTube channel at 20:00 on Tuesday & Fridays, and at 20:15 on Wednesdays & Saturdays.

 The first Thunderball draw was held on 12 June 1999 and the draw was originally only held on Saturdays, however, from 23 October 2002, the draw was held on Wednesdays too.
 From 2006 to 2008, only the Saturday draw was televised, while on Wednesday the draw took place prior to the live TV show and the winning results were announced during the show.

 The rules of Thunderball changed substantially on 9 May 2010.
 Before this date, Thunderball matches were drawn from numbers 1 to 34; there was no prize for matching the Thunderball number alone, and the top prize (for matching five main numbers and the Thunderball) was half the current jackpot at £250,000.
 After this date, the Friday draw was introduced in addition to the Wednesday and Saturday draws.
 Following the change of rules, while the chance of winning anything on Thunderball more than doubled, the chance of winning the top prizes more than halved.
 The Tuesday draw was added on 30 January 2018.

 The odds and payouts are as follows: